How to Create the Perfect Email Sequence (with templates!)

 This is especially important with B2B sales because they’re likely sold to much more than direct consumers.
 It’s important to remember, though, that they need to feel like a person, not a company.
 You can also use the following templates to help you develop your own personalized way of converting customers.

-Email 1: Day 3 after call
+Email 1: Day 3 after the call

-Email 2: Day 4 after call.
+Email 2: Day 4 after the call.
 The key to this one is actual numbers, truthful results, and a customer name if possible.

 Email 3: Alternative to email 1